lab-101010/127.0.0.1/automotive/self-driving-cars/project/self-driving-car-rl-a-z/readme.md

     - ReplayMemory() : provides the definition of ReplayMemory
     - Dqn() : Deep Q-Network classifier and learning strategy

-- map.py : provides the environement interface
+- map.py : provides the environment interface
 - car.kv : configuration file for the GUI of the car

 ## Usage